-Topography - The land is flat and gently rolling.
+Topography - The land is flat with gently rolling hills.

-Current Use - Privately owned and is used for cropland.
-The property is currently leased and tenant keeps possession of the land until crop is harvested.
+Current Use - Privately owned and is used for cattle and pasture.
+The land is currently leased with 30 days allowed for tenant to remove cattle.

-Ground Cover - The property is covered in cropland.
+Ground Cover - The property is covered in native grasses and Coastal Bermuda.